kscharpf/p3_collab-compete/Report.md

 ## Results
 Below we can see that the implementation does indeed solve the problem and does so in 2379 steps.
-![Episode Scores Plot](output/scores.png  "Episode Scores") Additionally, the included training video located in [./output/tennis_training.mp4](trained tennis agents) illustrates the behavior of the trained agents.
+![Episode Scores Plot](output/scores.png  "Episode Scores") Additionally, [the included trained tennis agent video](output/tennis_training.mp4) illustrates the behavior after training.

 ## Future Work
 The following techniques are worth pursuing for faster convergence or higher peak performance: